 The plan shall address the reduction of physical and mental health barriers to learning, student equity, priority needs, and achievement gaps for sub-groups of the school population.

-The school plan shall serve as a basis for school/council decision making and shall be posted to the school’s web site as stated in 703 KAR 5:225 and the elements required upon by KRS 158.649.
+The school plan shall serve as a basis for school/council decision making and shall be posted to the school’s web site as stated in 703 KAR 5:225, Every Student Succeeds Act of 2015 (ESSA), and the elements required upon by KRS 158.649.

+Public Review

+The Principal shall convene a public meeting at the school to present and discuss the plan prior to submitting it to the Superintendent and Board.

+School Report Cards

+Each school shall send to parents a school report card containing information about school performance as outlined in KRS 158.6453 and 703 KAR 5:140, and information on electronic access to a summary of the results for the District shall be published in the newspaper with the largest circulation in the county.

+In addition to the above requirements, beginning the 2018-2019 school year and annually thereafter, each school shall post its school report card on its website as required by ESSA.
+School report cards shall be widely accessible to the public, in an understandable and uniform format, and when possible, written in a language that parents can understand.

 ADMINISTRATION AN02.442